Redact Audio: Bleep or Mute Sensitive Speech, Free

 Clinics & telehealth

-Redact patient names and details from therapy or telehealth recordings before sharing with a transcription service, a supervisor, or a training set — no Business Associate Agreement needed, because nothing leaves your device.
+Redact a patient's name and details from a therapy or telehealth recording before it goes to a transcription service, a supervisor, or a training set: no vendor contract or Business Associate Agreement required.

 Law firms & paralegals

-Prepare audio exhibits without exposing privileged conversations or third-party details — redact a client call or deposition recording before it enters the record.
+Prepare an audio exhibit without exposing a privileged conversation or a third party's details: redact a client call or deposition recording before it enters the record.

 Call centers & QA teams

-Scrub card numbers and account details read aloud on a support call before a recording is stored or reviewed — the PCI-DSS pressure, handled without a vendor contract.
+Scrub a card number or account detail read aloud on a support call before the recording is stored or reviewed: the PCI-DSS pressure, handled without a vendor contract.

 Researchers

-Anonymize interview audio for IRB compliance before archiving or sharing a qualitative dataset — a participant's name is gone before the file ever leaves your laptop.
+Anonymize interview audio for IRB compliance before archiving or sharing a dataset: a participant's name is gone before the file ever leaves your laptop.

 Journalists & podcasters

-Protect a source's identity before publication or handoff — bleep a name or a location without re-recording the whole segment, and keep the raw file off any server in the process.
+Protect a source's identity before publication: bleep a name or a location without re-recording the segment.

 Frequently Asked Questions